What is ePrognosis?

-Is an Assistant Professor in the Division of Geriatrics at UCSF.
-Eric co-founded GeriPal, a geriatrics and palliative care blog, with Alex Smith.
-When not running after his 1 kid, he is searching for the perfect scoop of ice cream.
+Eric is a Professor of Medicine in the Division of Geriatrics at UCSF.
+Eric co-founded GeriPal, a geriatrics and palliative care blog and podcast, with Alex Smith.
+When not running after his kid, he is searching for the perfect scoop of ice cream.

 Media Coverage of ePrognosis